EclipseStudiosMC/tpa/README.md

 #### Q: Why a lot of unnecessary text appears in chat when I run it?

-A: It is very recommended to have the gamerule sendCommandFeedback set to false false.
+A: It is very recommended to have the gamerule sendCommandFeedback set to false.
 You can manually turn it off by doing `/gamerule sendCommandFeedback false` or by typing `/reload` and clicking on `[APPLY]`.

 ## Bug Report/Suggestions
 If you have found any bugs or have any suggestion, please reach out to us at [our discord server](https://discord.gg/X2NTE7hkq8).